amitjohney/sylvatest/docs/metal3.md

 Provision a baremetal server means installing an OS on it starting from scratch and possibly mount a cloud-config drive that can be used by the `cloud-init` tool to configure host specificities and networking.

-Ironic inspects and provisions servers by loading on them its agent: the `ironic-python-agent`.
+Ironic inspects and provisions servers by loading on them its agent: the `Ironic-Python-Agent`.

-### Ironic-python-agent
+### Ironic-Python-Agent

-The [ironic-python-agent](https://docs.openstack.org/ironic-python-agent/latest/) is the agent executed on the baremetal servers used by Ironic to perform operations on the machine.
+The [Ironic-Python-Agent](https://docs.openstack.org/ironic-python-agent/latest/) is the agent executed on the baremetal servers used by Ironic to perform operations on the machine.

-The reason of the requisite of a DHCP server on one network attached to the servers is due to the need of the ironic-python-agent to get a network configuration since so far it is not supported the usage of a cloud-config drive for it.
+The reason of the requisite of a DHCP server on one network attached to the servers is due to the need of the Ironic-Python-Agent to get a network configuration since so far it is not supported the usage of a cloud-config drive for it.

-The ironic-python-agent collaborates with the Ironic deployment on the management cluster and performs the following operations when required:
+The Ironic-Python-Agent collaborates with the Ironic deployment on the management cluster and performs the following operations when required:

 1. Hardware inspection
 2. Wipe of local disks
 3. Download and installation of a target Operating System

 So basically when Ironic needs to perform one of the described operations, it first loads on the baremetal machine its agent.

-#### Ironic-python-agent customization
+#### Ironic-Python-Agent customization

-Sometime you may need to customize the ironic-python-agent image, for example if you need to install on it a specific firmware or driver for your hardware, or if you want to embed in it your CA certificate to secure with TLS the communication between Ironic and the agent.
+Sometime you may need to customize the Ironic-Python-Agent image, for example if you need to install on it a specific firmware or driver for your hardware, or if you want to embed in it your CA certificate to secure with TLS the communication between Ironic and the agent.

-The way for customizing the ironic-python-agent is using the [ironic-python-agent-builder](https://docs.openstack.org/ironic-python-agent-builder/latest/).
+The way for customizing the Ironic-Python-Agent is using the [Ironic-Python-Agent-builder](https://docs.openstack.org/ironic-python-agent-builder/latest/).

 ### Metal3 IP Address Manager

 Metal3 provides its own mechanism for distributing static IP addresses to the provisioned baremetal machines: the [metal3 IPAM](https://github.com/metal3-io/ip-address-manager).

 The metal3 IP address manager works by reconciling a set of [CRDs](https://github.com/metal3-io/ip-address-manager/blob/main/docs/api.md) that represent `IPPools`, `IPAddresses` and `IPClaims`.